vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

     tanzu unmanaged-cluster create demo-local -p 80:80 -p 443:443
     ```

-1. Follow the steps [listed above](#install-locally) to ensure you have a completed installation of the App-toolkit package.
+1. Follow the steps listed in the above "Installation" section to ensure you have a completed installation of the App-toolkit package.
 You can validate this by checking that all the packages have successfully reconciled using the command

     ```shell
     tanzu package installed list -A
     ```

     You should see output similar to the following:

     ```shell
     tanzu package installed list -A
     | Retrieving installed packages...